Time Will Tell (Hikaru Utada song): Background and production

 Born and raised in New York City, Utada had their first solo experience in professional recording with Cubic U, a pseudonym used for their earlier English language work.
 After completing their first record Precious (1998), with the help and guidance of their parents, musicians Teruzane Utada and Keiko Fuji, it failed to generate interest in both the United States and Japan, with the record only appearing at number 38 on the Oricon Albums Chart in the latter country.
 At the time however, Utada had moved to Tokyo and attended Seisen International School, and later the American School in Japan, subsequently scoring a record contract with label Toshiba-EMI.
-Executives at the company worked with them to become classified as a singer-songwriter instead of an idol singer, but prompted them to write and record songs in Japanese language rather than English.
+Executives at the company worked with Utada to become classified as a singer-songwriter instead of an idol singer, and prompted them to write and record songs in Japanese language rather than English.

 From the bunch, Utada solely wrote "Time Will Tell" in Tokyo, and recorded a demo tape in mid-1998—which then appeared on the special 15th Anniversary edition of their album First Love (1999).
 An English language version was recorded, but it appeared as an additional recording on the physical release, titled the "Dub mix".
-They received help from their father, his friend Akira Miyake, and they both served as producers on the track.
 Additionally, the singer acts as a co-producer and co-composer on the recording, two roles which they felt were necessary in becoming a singer-songwriter.
-The trio began working on their debut single, and recorded it in June 1998 at Quad Recording Studios in New York City and Studio Terra in Tokyo.
+They recorded their debut single in June 1998 at Quad Recording Studios in New York City and Studio Terra in Tokyo.